 Overview of Mirage for Families with Kids

-There are so many reasons why Mirage is our choice as the top family hotel in Las Vegas, and why this has been the “go-to” resort in Vegas for my family over the last two decades.
+There are so many reasons why Mirage is our choice as the top family hotel in Las Vegas, and why this has been the “go-to” resort in Vegas for my family over the last few decades.
 Despite the changes over the years that have sometimes frustrated old-time Mirage frequenters like us, there is still something timeless and vintage-modern Vegas about the Mirage.
 In my eyes, it is a true classic.
 Every night the kids are wow’ed by the free Volcano show, and the Secret Garden is amazing for children like mine that like to get up-close and personal with wild animals like dolphins and lions.
 But for us, our love of Mirage always starts and ends with the Mirage Pool.
 I have the fondest memories playing barbies as a young girl in this lagoon, and we have had so many fun times with our own kids over the years.
 From the restaurants and shows to the tropical oasis theme, it will only take one stay at Mirage to start feeling like this place is your new Vegas home.
 Learn more at Vegas.com

 What Families will love about Mirage: